Even the greatest, most successful products eventually decline.

 Constant innovation.

-Even when you’re able to create a massively successful product, sitting back and settling with your past success is a one-way ticket to an eventual decline for your business.
+Even when you create a massively successful product, sitting back and settling with your past success is a one-way ticket to business decline.

-As the iPod was beginning to fall off, Apple didn’t simply sit around with their fingers crossed hoping it would rebound—they were already well into the development of new, innovative products like the iPhone and iPad.
+As the iPod began to fall off, Apple didn’t simply sit around with its fingers crossed, hoping it would rebound—it was already well into developing new, innovative products like the iPhone and iPad.

 The best product teams and entrepreneurs are experts at what’s called product life cycle management—understanding where current products fall within their life cycle and constantly diversifying the catalog around them.